Wamboin

 Wamboin has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch has identified a single project that may impact the area: Queanbeyan to Bungendore Bulk Water Supply Pipeline.
-Key projects include Blind Creek Solar Farm, Enhanced bus and light rail corridors (Belconnen & Queanbeyan to Central Canberra), and Queanbeyan Regional Integrated Transport Plan.
+The area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+A single project has been identified by AreaSearch as potentially impacting the area.
+Key projects include the Queanbeyan to Bungendore Bulk Water Supply Pipeline, Blind Creek Solar Farm, Enhanced bus and light rail corridors (Belconnen & Queanbeyan to Central Canberra), and the Queanbeyan Regional Integrated Transport Plan.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.